Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 The 2017 Giro d'Italia came down to a dramatic time trial finish between Tom Dumoulin and Nairo Quintana — we used Best Bike Split's Time Analysis Tool to model both riders' power and aerodynamic profiles and predict how the race would end before a pedal was turned.

-Read More (2017 Giro Analysis)
+Read More (Giro Analysis)

 United Healthcare pro cycling team translating wind tunnel data to road performance

-Translating the Tunnel to the Road
+Translating Wind Tunnel CdA to the Road

 How do you turn wind tunnel CdA data into a real-world race day power plan?
 Best Bike Split's Aero Analyzer helped the United Healthcare Pro Cycling Team bridge that gap — translating precise aerodynamic drag measurements into actionable pacing strategy on the road.